Is Your Family Ready for the Recruiting Game?

 Dr. Trina Wiggins

-Dr. Wiggins blends real-world experience as an athlete, parent, and physician with proven strategies for success — both on and off the field.
+Dr. Trina Wiggins blends real-world experience as an athlete, parent, and physician with proven strategies for success — both on and off the field.

 5 Mistakes Parents Make in the College